 Membership Composition Key Scope Questions & Annotated Responses

 What is the vision/goal of evaluating CAEECC membership?
-Vision and goal of evaluating CAEECC Membership is to support DEI recommendations
+Vision and goal of evaluating CAEECC Membership is to support JEDI recommendations

 What types of organizations are under-represented or missing altogether as CAEECC Members?
 See list in Appendix B of “CAEECC CDE WG – 2nd Mtg Summary 2.3.2033 redline” on the 2nd WG meeting page.